viralganatra/app-scripts/README.md

 ## Customising

-All scripts have the ability for the config used to be modified, you can either specify your own config or extend the provided config.
+Most scripts have the ability for the config used to be modified, you can either specify your own config or extend the provided config.
 You can also pass any cli arguments and these will be passed onto the relevant script.

 ### Prettier